ytvnr/property-based-testing/property-based-testing-slides/slides.md

 # Creating a property

 You just create a method with `public`, `protected` or package-scoped visbility, and you annotate it with `@Property`.
-A property is supposed to have one or more parameters, each annotated with `@ForALl`.
+A property is supposed to have one or more parameters, each annotated with `@ForAll`.
 Those parameters will be filled by Jqwik at runtime.

 A property method has to:
 - either return a `boolean` that signifies success or failure for this property
 - or return nothing (`void`).
 In that case, you have to use assertions to check property's invariant.

+---
+transition: fade-out
+---

+# Configuring a property

 `@Property` has a lot of attributes that can be configured to customize your test:
 - `int tries`: the number of times jqwik tries to generate parameter values for this method.
 Default is `1000`.